 2. Metrics to Measure the Success of a Guest Post

-There are several metrics that are regularly used for measuring the success of a guest post: leads, backlinks, social shares, referral traffic, relevance, reaching the audience, and quality of the overall site.
+There are several metrics that are regularly used for measuring the success of a guest post: leads, backlinks, social media marketing, referral traffic, relevance, reaching the audience, and quality of the overall site.
 However, not all these metrics are really effective.
 In this article, we are going to analyze why referral traffic does not always show the expected results, and why social shares are perhaps the best way to understand whether the post brought the expected results.

 3. Why Referral Traffic Does Not Show the Effectiveness of a Guest Post

-In the previous paragraph, we have mentioned that the referral traffic does not really show the effectiveness of a guest post.
+In the previous paragraph, we have mentioned that the referral traffic doesn’t really show the effectiveness of a guest post.
 Referral traffic is a number of visitors coming from other websites.
 Searching the ways to increase this metric, the first thing that comes to mind is to use guest blogs.
 However, this method is not as much effective for reaching the goal, as well as this method cannot be used for understanding the effectiveness of the post.

 Impossibility to track the effectiveness is caused by the ineffectiveness of the method itself.
 Comparing different posts and blogs, we have come to the conclusion that only 15% of all guest posts bring 100+ visits.
 The biggest part of them attracts from 10 to 100 visits, and 35% generate less than 10 visits!
 For our analysis, we used popular blogs and popular platforms for placing guest blogs.
 Thus, usage of guest posts as a source of referral traffic is not the most effective strategy.
 Facebook ads generate more visits, but their cost is far lower than guest posting.